anhinga/ICLR-2022-notes/README.md

 https://iclr.cc/virtual/2022/workshop/4547

+_These links are currently only available with ICLR registration, but at least the materials for the "From Cells to Societies: Collective Learning Across Scales" workshop (and perhaps some othe materials too?) are expected to be available for the general public after May 30, 2022._

 ## The week of conference

 (The first invited talk - the quality of real-time streaming was pretty bad, the quality of replay was good.